FlavScents AInsights Entry for Caramel Dione (CAS: 13494-07-0)

 9. Confidence & Data Quality Notes

-The data on caramel dione is well-established in terms of its chemical identity and sensory profile.
-However, specific regulatory and toxicological data are less documented, relying on industry-typical practices and assumptions.
-Known data gaps include precise taste thresholds and comprehensive regulatory approvals in certain regions.
+The data on caramel dione is well-established in terms of its sensory profile and typical usage levels.
+However, specific regulatory approvals and toxicological data are less documented, relying on industry-typical practices and assumptions.
+Known data gaps include precise sensory thresholds and comprehensive regulatory listings across all regions.

 Citation hooks: FlavScents